 The Picnic Table

 It is unknown who designed the picnic table, and when.
-However, it seems likely that it evolved over many, many years, like the design of many traditional, functional objects.
+However, it seems likely that it evolved over many years, like the design of most traditional, functional objects.
 The design became more common from the 1920s onwards, and now they are one of the most ubiquitous pieces of outdoor furniture throughout the western world.
 They are a common feature in public spaces like parks, roadside rest areas, picnic spots, beaches, campgrounds and local attractions.
 They also flourish in and around private establishments like pubs, bars, cafes and restaurants, as well as many people’s back yards and holiday homes.

 What qualities make them a sustainable design?
 Picnic tables are:

 A table has many, many uses and the picnic table is no exception.
 However a picnic table is not just a table, it is also the seats.
 This fact makes the picnic table much more useful than if it didn’t have them.
 If the picnic table’s chairs were separate they would get stolen or broken.
 The seats are integral to function and form of the whole.

 They couldn’t be much simpler.
 Several pieces of sawn timber (or other materials) bolted together to form a single, load-bearing piece of furniture.
 Being complex doesn’t make a design unsustainable.
 However, a simple design like this, has the most amount of function for the least amount of materials and embodied energy.
 A simple design has no excess, it is what it is.
 Known more for it’s utility than it’s beauty, the picnic table has a noble presence that is a result of its symmetry, restraint and heft.

 Picnic tables are designed to hold heavy loads.
 A normal table seats six people comfortably although at a stretch they can hold eight or more.
 In all likelihood, depending on the actual table, they could take much more weight.
 Their size, weight and sturdiness makes them practically thief-proof and hard to vandalise.